 ITHAKA offers a range of products and services, including the collections, products and payment options as described below.
 Your participation shall be subject to your Institutional Participation Agreement, including the Terms and Conditions of Use referenced therein, payment of applicable fees, and the below terms as may be updated by ITHAKA.
-All fees for JSTOR and Artstor Digital Library may be subject to tiering pursuant to the classification tiers applicable to a specific product or service.
+All fees for JSTOR may be subject to tiering pursuant to the classification tiers applicable to a specific product or service.
 All payments will be made in United States dollars, in an amount such that, after deduction for any taxes, assessments or charges levied, assessed or imposed that you, ITHAKA or any other party may be required to pay or withhold in connection with such amount, the remainder actually received by ITHAKA is the amount invoiced by ITHAKA.
 All payments will be made by credit card or check or by mutually acceptable form of wire transfer.

 The following shall apply only if you have elected to license the applicable product or service:

-: The fees for Archive Collections is comprised of an Annual Access Fee (“AAF”, a periodic payment covering Institutional Licensee’s access to the JSTOR Archive).
+Archive: Archive: The fee for Archive Collections is comprised of an Annual Access Fee (“AAF”, a periodic payment covering Institutional Licensee’s access to the JSTOR Archive).
 The AAF is subject to reasonable annual increases upon renewal of the Agreement.
-Based on your institution’s level of JSTOR participation, your institution may also be eligible in JSTOR’s discretion to either: (1) pay out the ACF pro-rated over a period of years as specified in the applicable invoice or (2) pay a one-time fee per collection or (2) acquire access to a full collection inclusive of all JSTOR Archive Collections Content and Primary Source Materials by agreeing to pay a percentage increase on your current total AAF (or a minimum AAF for new JSTOR participants) each year until the AAF reaches an agreed upon amount (such percentage and final amount to be set by JSTOR in its discretion and subject to adjustment based on changes to Institutional Licensee, including but not limited to, the number of users, mergers, or other corporate changes).
+Based on your institution’s level of JSTOR participation, your institution may also be eligible in JSTOR’s discretion to either: (1) pay a one-time fee per collection or (2) acquire access to a full collection inclusive of all JSTOR Archive Collections Content and Primary Source Materials by agreeing to pay a percentage increase on your current total AAF (or a minimum AAF for new JSTOR participants) each year until the AAF reaches an agreed upon amount (such percentage and final amount to be set by JSTOR in its discretion and subject to adjustment based on changes to Institutional Licensee, including but not limited to, the number of users, mergers, or other corporate changes).
 You may select any payment option for which you may be eligible.
 You may also elect to add access for your institution’s alumni through a secure portal or via an authenticated web site by paying an additional 10% of the total AAF (or other percentage set by JSTOR to better reflect the usage by your alumni relative to your other Authorized Users or otherwise upon reasonable notice).In recognition of the important archival function provided by JSTOR, should you terminate access to a JSTOR collection, your institution may resume access to that collection and all content subsequently added to that collection at any time through payment of only the AAF (and any outstanding prorated installments of ACF).